stiftcast/salt-vagrant-demo/README.md

 cd salt-vagrant-demo
 vagrant up
 ```
+To be able to spin up VMs using libvirt as a non-root user, it may be required to follow the instructions [here.](https://computingforgeeks.com/use-virt-manager-as-non-root-user/)

 This will download a generic Ubuntu 18.04 image and create three virtual
 machines for you.
 One will be a Salt Master named `master` and two will be Salt